 Lisbon, as said, offers so much to its visitors that it is hard to put a timeline as to how long would be the ideal trip to this beautiful city.
 If the aim is to merely see everything in Lisbon, a few days might be enough.
 Yet, if the visitors want to experience the city to the fullest, every activity needs its own time.

-In 24 hours, tourists might arrange a program involving Bairro Alto, Alfama and the Lisbon Castle with plenty of time to spend in each.
+In 24 hours, tourists might arrange a program involving Bairro Alto, Alfama, and the Lisbon Castle with plenty of time to spend in each.
 If there is an extra day, Baixa and Chiado districts may be added to the program with a small trip to Belem.
 If the journey is for three days, visitors might enjoy a night out at Bairro Alto and spend some more time in Belem with a few additional visits.
 One week is probably the ideal period for a fulfilling Lisbon trip.
 During this period, visitors may feel the atmosphere of Lisbon wholly while being able to spare enough time to each destination in the city.

 Transportation in Lisbon

 Lisbon’s famous yellow streetcars are the most popular transportation option within the city.
 These vintage cars connect the city’s narrow and acclivitous streets.
 These cars have been working for the city’s transportation for almost 150 years now.
 One trip tickets for these cars cost 2.90 euros.
 So, it would be more logical to buy daily tickets which cost around 6 euros.
 Lisbon’s subway network is not highly developed, but it is efficient.
-However, to be able to travel through the city’s unique atmosphere, subway is not the ideal choice.
-City’s more developed bus network might be a better idea when it comes to observe the city during trips.
-One trip tickets for metro costs 1.40 euros and costs 1.80 euros for the buses.
+However, to be able to travel through the city’s unique atmosphere, the subway is not the ideal choice.
+City’s more developed bus network might be a better idea when it comes to observing the city during trips.
+One trip tickets for the metro costs 1.40 euros and costs 1.80 euros for the buses.

 Beaches of Lisbon

-When it comes to capitals, it is often very hard to find clean, untainted and quiet beaches around.
+When it comes to capitals, it is often very hard to find clean, untainted, and quiet beaches around.
 However, Lisbon, with its long coastline, does not lack superb beaches either.
 Especially on the west coast of the city, there are many beaches.
 The climate of the city allows the weather to be nice and warm throughout the summer.
 Therefore, the city’s atmosphere is quite fitting for summer getaways.
 The city has many beautiful beaches which are easy to be reached from the city center.
 Most of these beaches do not need more than one hour from anywhere in Lisbon.
 In these beaches, tourists can have a drink, eat delicious meals, read their books, walk, swim, surf and enjoy the good weather.
-Some of the most famous beaches of Lisbon are Cascais, Praia do Guincho, Praia do Cresmina and Costa Caparica.
+Some of the most famous beaches of Lisbon are Cascais, Praia do Guincho, Praia do Cresmina, and Costa Caparica.